Sales call best practice is a tough one. The very essence of being a great sales person is that you know how to interact with decision makers.

 4. He wants a peer to peer exchange with you, not a sales pitch.

 If you have a lock, load, release type sales pitch when you meet the buyer that’s a disaster.
-And you’re begging for a fast decision that’s likely to be NO!
+And you’re begging for a fast decision

-So, instead of blowing the deal before it starts, how about asking some big open questions?
-Or maybe giving your buyer a 30 second run down of why you thing he needs to speak with you.
 Maybe you’d gain some brownie points by telling the buyer this might not be for him, but you wanted to give him the opportunity to make an informed decision, rather than make an assumption?

 5. Buyers first question is not ‘how good is this product and how much does it cost’

 Sales people often think this is a buyers first concern, actually it’s not.
-Well not all ways anyway.

-Quite often the buyer is wondering if the sales guy can be trusted, if he knows what he’s talking about and if, in the vent of their being a problem, the buyer can work with the sales guy to work it out.
+If the sales rep is credible, if he knows what he’s talking about and if, in the event of their being a problem, the buyer can on the sales guy to work it out.

 Secondary to that the buyer might be wondering if the sales person would be a good person to know, if he’s experienced, and if he’s not just shifting orders but interesting in delivering value.